kubuntuclaps/kubuntuclaps.github.io/content/posts/cracking-series-3.md

 # Closing statements

-Reading on google, i found like a [documentation](https://kb.heathenengineering.com/assets/steamworks/learning/core-concepts/steam_appid.txt) of steamworks, thanks to this i have come to the conclusion that it is a file used by developers for debugging purposes.
-If you are interested, you can take a look about it.
-I'm not sure if is steam's fault or developers one, but the problem stills here...
+Reading on google, i found like a [documentation](https://kb.heathenengineering.com/assets/steamworks/learning/core-concepts/steam_appid.txt) of Steamworks, this file is used by Steam API and tells which ID to use.
+After more researching, i understand why this is not working for every single game and is because of Steamworks is not a DRM (Digital Rights Management) and is the fault of developers, because this file is used for developer testing.

+I don't think I'm going to continue this series anymore because i want to do web stuff, but it has been fun.

 Thanks for reading ❤